Table of contents

 According to the Centers for Disease Control and Prevention (CDC), 7.8% of all U.S. adults and 8% of U.S. children younger than 18 years had some form of the condition as of 2019.
 The condition is more common in boys under 18 than girls (8.4% and 5.5%) but more common in adult women (8.9%) than adult men (6.6%).

 The condition is slightly more prevalent in Black and Hispanic than in other populations.

 Symptoms of Asthma (Part 5 of Is asthma genetic?)

 Asthma symptoms vary in both frequency and severity among individuals:

 - shortness of breath

-Causes (Part 4 of Is asthma genetic?)
+Asthma Causes (Part 6 of Is asthma genetic?)

 Development of allergies (which also run in families) or respiratory infections tend to increase a person’s risk of developing asthma.
-Additional risk factors include exposure to certain allergens or chemicals in the environment may trigger the condition, including occupational asthma acquired through the workplace.
+Additional risk factors include exposure to certain allergens or chemicals in the environment that may trigger the condition, including occupational asthma acquired through the workplace.

 Environmental and health triggers that increase the risk of asthma include:

 - Respiratory infections, including the cold or flu